craigbuckler/dockerwebdev/content/tutorials/live-course.md

 ---
 title: "An introduction to Docker: LIVE course, January 2021"
-description: The live "Introduction to Docker" course will be held online in January 2021.
+description: The live Introduction to Docker course will be held online in January 2021.
 Learn the benefits Docker and how to use it in your own projects.
 keywords: live, online, zoom, schedule, seminar, presentation, benefits, apply
 shareimage: docker-live.png
 date: 2020-11-11